Rapidan Camp || Shenandoah National Park

 The road looks like it goes up forever!

-Just a little way up the fire road to the left, I see a trail marker that has Rapidan Camp on it.
-At the end of this side trail, I see a cabin.
-At this point, I believe I am about a mile east of where I should be at.
+Just a short way up the fire road, I spot a trail marker indicating Rapidan Camp to the left.
+Following the side trail, I come across a cabin.
+At this point, I realize I’m probably about a mile east of where I thought I should be.

 Here's a link to the Park Service website about the camp.